1 Part Course |

 • Getting the asset definition right

-• Interaction with the disclosure exercise, and how this may go to financial terms
+• Interaction with the disclosure exercise, and how this may go to financial (and other) terms

-• Where an indemnity may be appropriate – Case studies
+• Where an indemnity may be appropriate – Case study

-• Case studies based on actual transactions to draw out key components
+• Case study based on an actual transaction to draw out key components

 • Treatment of expense deductions

-• The importance of giving clear instructions to the buyer and the lawyers
+• The importance of giving clear instruction to the buyer, their funders and the lawyers

 Redcliffe’s Deal Closing Skills for Corporate Financiers course is delivered by an expert with real-world experience.
 He has worked on corporate finance deals and capital markets transactions for over thirty years, holding positions on the client side as well as leading advisory teams.